Adiemus (albums): Concept and origins

 Each Adiemus album is a collection of song-length pieces featuring harmonised vocal melody against an orchestra background.

 The vocal parts are not written in an actual language, despite some of the lyrics bearing a passing similarity to Latin.
 The 'words' were written phonetically by Jenkins to match the orchestral parts, with the intention being to have the voices act purely as another instrument.

-The word adiemus itself resembles the Latin word adeamus meaning "let us approach" (or "let us submit a cause to a referee"), or, is sometimes regarded as the future tense of the same verb, meaning "we shall approach" or "we shall take possession".
+The word adiemus itself resembles the Latin word adeamus, meaning "let us approach" (or "let us submit a cause to a referee"), or is sometimes regarded as the future tense of the same verb, meaning "we shall approach" or "we shall take possession".
 The title also resembles two forms of the Latin verb audire ("to hear"): audiemus ("we shall hear") and audiamus ("let us hear"), although Jenkins has said he was unaware of any connections to real Latin words.

-The titular piece on Songs of Sanctuary was originally composed for a Delta Air Lines TV commercial.
+The titular piece on Adiemus – Songs of Sanctuary was originally composed for a Delta Air Lines TV commercial.
 The piece gained significant popularity as a result, and Jenkins then decided to expand it into a full work.